AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Recap

 Depending on how you financed your new vehicle, it may be worth less than what you owe.
 When you’re “underwater” on your auto loan, gap insurance is often a good idea.
-To learn more, read our FAQs below.
-If you found this article helpful, check out more of our articles about car insurance.
+Your car insurance provider, bank, or credit union will often have cheaper gap insurance than a dealership.

 Frequently Asked Questions